The Blob (1988 film): Plot

-Brian learns the Blob is a biological warfare experiment created during the Cold War; it grew into a mixture of bacteria mutated from outer space radiation.
-Meddows decides to trap the Blob in the sewers even if that means allowing Meg, Kevin, and Eddie to die.
-Brian manages to evade military personnel by driving his motorcycle into the sewers when he is found.
-Meg and Kevin flee from the Blob in the sewers, but Eddie is consumed.
-Kevin escapes by scaling a pipe to the surface while Meg is saved by Brian.
-He confronts Meddows in front of the townsfolk and Briggs.
-Meddows attempts to convince everyone Brian is contaminated and must die.
-When the plan fails, Meddows tries to shoot Brian, only for his own creation to kill him via oozing into his chemical suit and violently dragging him into the sewer.
-The military attempts to blow it up with grenades and other explosives.
-Unfortunately, this only succeeds in enraging the creature as it bursts from the sewers and feasts on the population.
-Reverend Meeker proclaims the scene to be the prophesied end of the world, after which a failed flamethrower attack sets him ablaze.
-Meg saves him with a fire extinguisher and also shoots the Blob with it.
-When the creature backs off, she realizes it cannot tolerate cold.
+Brian learns that the Blob is a biological warfare experiment created during the Cold War.
+It became so dangerous to handle that it was launched into space in a satellite.
+It instead continued to feed off of bacteria mutated by space radiation, growing big enough to crash the satellite back to Earth.
+Brian evades government personnel by riding his motorcycle into the sewers.
+Meg and Kevin flee from the Blob, but Eddie is consumed.
+Kevin escapes by scaling a pipe to the surface.
+The Blob is distracted by government agents searching the sewers as Meg meets back up with Brian.
+Meddows orders the sewers quarantined, however Brian uses a surviving agent's grenade launcher to blow open a manhole and publicly confront Meddows.
+The community begins to turn on Meddows, however he claims Brian is infected and dangerous.
+He attempts to execute Brian himself, only to be dragged into the sewers by the Blob.
+The military attempts to blow it up with grenades and other explosives, but only succeed in enraging the creature; it bursts from the sewers and feasts on the population.
+Reverend Meeker proclaims the scene to be the prophesied end of the world, after a failed flamethrower attack sets him ablaze.
+Meg saves him with a fire extinguisher inadvertently hitting the Blob with the extinguisher gas.
+When the creature recoils, she realizes that it cannot tolerate cold.

 The survivors retreat to the town hall and hold the Blob off with furniture-barricades and fire extinguishers, but it is a losing battle; it engulfs half the building and devours Briggs.
-Brian goes to the town's garage and gets a snow maker truck that has canisters of liquid nitrogen attached.
+Brian goes to the town's garage and gets a snowmaking truck that has canisters of liquid nitrogen attached.
 As the Blob is about to consume Meg and her family, Brian shoots snow at it.
-Angered, the Blob turns its attention towards him and knocks the truck over in retaliation; also knocking him unconscious.
-Meg lures the Blob away from Brian toward the canisters, which she has rigged with an explosive charge taken from a dying soldier.
-The Blob is about to overrun both Brian and Meg when the charge goes off, blowing up the canisters and covering the Blob in liquid nitrogen, successfully flash-freezing it.
+Angered, the Blob turns its attention toward him and knocks the truck over in retaliation, trapping Brian.
+Meg lures the Blob away from Brian toward the canisters she has rigged with an explosive charge taken from a dying soldier.
+The Blob is about to overrun both Brian and Meg when the charge goes off, blowing up the canisters and covering the Blob in liquid nitrogen, flash-freezing it.
 Moss Woodley stores the Blob's crystallized remains in the town icehouse.

-Later, at a tent-meeting church service in a field, Meeker, disfigured by his burns and driven insane, preaches a doomsday sermon resembling the Blob's attack.
+Later, at a tent-meeting church service in a field, Meeker, disfigured by his burns and driven insane, preaches a doomsday sermon.
 One of his congregation asks when the day of reckoning will come.
-Meeker simply replies: "Soon".
-He then secretly holds up a glass jar containing a live piece of the Blob, saying: "The Lord will give me a sign".
+Meeker simply replies, "Soon."
+He then secretly holds up a glass jar containing a still living and trapped piece of the Blob, saying "The Lord will give me a sign."